 Believe it or not, these people are hard to find.
 Trust me, I’ve looked.
 That’s why prior to meeting my sociopathic soul mates, I did more than my share of cheating results.
 After years of being on my own, I would get desperate for a like mind and start slowly lowering the bar.

-I would meet someone who came close to fitting the bill, ignore any evidence to the contrary, and then try not to stab him when he would break down crying about his history with anxiety fifteen minutes after we got to the abandoned asylum.
+I would meet someone who came close to fitting the bill, ignore any evidence to the contrary, and then try not to stab him when he would break down crying about his history with approval-seeking behavior fifteen minutes after we got to the abandoned asylum.

 I think everyone is guilty of this.
 Everything – even misery – loves company.
-And when the strength to hold out for perfection is gone, the tree frog kicks in.
+And when the strength to hold out for perfection is gone, the Jurassic Park scientist kicks in.
 You meet someone, you like 95 percent of what they’ve got to offer, so you use your own version of frog DNA to fill in the gaps.
 Then you sit back and hope they don’t kill you.

-The point is this: the struggle is real whether you’re a sociopath or not.
+The point is this: The struggle is real regardless of whether you’re a sociopath.
 And while most people are reading online articles on how to avoid sociopaths, I’m writing ones so that they don’t.
 Because everyone is looking for a buddy.
 And let’s be honest: that frog DNA didn’t make a bit of difference.
 Those dinosaurs were going to kill everyone no matter what.